Bobasy102/tools-Agnieszka-Siegel/index.md

 •	An easy connection with Confluence.

-• free lessons for beginners you can get at "Atlassian University".
+• Free lessons for beginners you can get at "Atlassian University".
 You can watch it or download and read it.

 ![Jira for](https://www.uctoday.com/wp-content/uploads/2018/11/jira-review.jpg)